Diarmuidoc/react-movies-labs/README.md

 ## Assignment 2

+When running the app, ensure to run both the movies-api (which will run on localhost:8080) and the movies (which will be on localhost:3000) using npm start

 Completed labs 9 to 12, they are uploaded as wad-api-labs-2024

 Added movies-api that was worked on in lab 12 a

 Added log in or sign up, making a user log in before accessing any page using route protection.

+Signing up adds the user to the mongo atlas db

-Made the app request movies through the movies api rather than the tmdb api
+Made the app request movies through the movies api rather than the tmdb api, original had the discover page display the movies stored in mongodb but I later changed it.

+Made the app request as many of the api requests through the movies api rather than the tmdb api, this includes Movies, Genre, Upcoming, TopRated, NowPlaying, PopularPeople

+Attempted to add another collection of favourites to mongo atlas, the plan was to have it be user specific favourites but I ran out of time.